Frequently Asked Questions:

 The Dream Spell (13 Moon calendar) is a modern New Age calendar created by Jose Arguelles in the late 1980's.
 This calendar was heavily marketed in New Age book stores globally.
 Part of this marketing was the bold decision to describe the Dream Spell (13 Moon calendar) as a Mayan calendar which has created a ton of confusion.

-We recommend that you watch this short video by Mayan elder and shaman Don Alejandro.
+We recommend that you read this statement by Mayan elder and shaman Don Alejandro.

 Here are a few important articles on the topic of the Tzolkin and Dream Spell calendars: